patriciogonzalezvivo/eyeo16/README.md

 I just so thanks full to them.
 They had translate the book of shaders to Japanise, Korean, Spanish and French.
 The italian translation is on the way.

-Also talking to them is bringing new voices, start feeling like an organic strutted.
+Also talking to them is bringing new voices.
+I have this feeling that the project start having a life in it's own.

 --